IBM/unitxt/docs/docs/production.rst

 Inference and Production
 ========================

-In this guide you will learn how to use unitxt pipeline recipe in production.
+In this guide you will learn how to use unitxt data recipes in production.

-For instance if you learn how to make end-to-end functions like:
+For instance, you learn how to make end-to-end functions like `paraphrase()`:

 .. code-block:: python